Home Space Exploration ISRO’s Gaganyaan Mission: India’s First Human Spaceflight

 ISRO’s Achievements in Space Exploration

-ISRO’s journey is dotted with numerous successful missions.
-Chandrayaan-1, launched in 2008, confirmed the presence of water on the Moon.
-In 2013, the Mars Orbiter Mission (Mangalyaan) made headlines as the first mission to reach Mars on its maiden attempt, positioning India among the elite group of Mars explorers.
+ISRO has had many successful missions along the way.
+Launched in 2008, Chandrayaan-1 proved that there is water on the Moon.
+The Mars Orbiter Mission (Mangalyaan) made news in 2013 as the first mission to reach Mars on its first try, putting India in the elite group of Mars explorers.

 Gaganyaan Mission Objectives

-The primary goal of the Gaganyaan mission is to launch a crewed spacecraft into LEO, approximately 300-400 km above the Earth’s surface.
+• Launching a Crewed Spacecraft into Low Earth Orbit : Gaganyaan Mission is to launch a crewed spacecraft into LEO, approximately 300-400 km above the Earth’s surface.
 This is a significant step that requires precise planning, engineering, and execution.

 Scientific and Technological Aims of Gaganyaan Mission